๐ŸฉบBiomedical Instrumentation

 Single Photon Emission Computed Tomography (SPECT)

-• Single gamma ray detection from tracers like 99mTc^{99m}Tc—rotating gamma cameras acquire projections for tomographic reconstruction
+• Single gamma ray detection from tracers like 99mTc^{99m}\text{Tc}.
+Rotating gamma cameras with collimators acquire projections from multiple angles for tomographic reconstruction.
+The collimator physically restricts which photons reach the detector, which is necessary for spatial localization but reduces sensitivity.

-• Blood flow and perfusion imaging applications include myocardial perfusion studies (detecting coronary artery disease) and cerebral blood flow assessment
+• Blood flow and perfusion imaging applications include myocardial perfusion studies (detecting coronary artery disease) and cerebral blood flow assessment.

-Compare: PET vs. SPECT—both are nuclear medicine techniques providing functional imaging, but PET offers higher spatial resolution and sensitivity through coincidence detection.
+Compare: PET vs. SPECT: both are nuclear medicine techniques providing functional imaging, but PET offers higher spatial resolution and sensitivity through coincidence detection.
 SPECT is more accessible and cost-effective for routine perfusion studies.

 Vascular and Interventional Imaging